sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 URLRewriteCondition defines the matching mode for an URL rewrite rules.

-- Value `any` means any of the defined trigger rules may match
+- Value `any` means any of the defined trigger rules may match.
-- Value `all` means all the defined trigger rules must match
+- Value `all` means all the defined trigger rules must match.

 ### **URLRewriteInput**